kadogo/easy-builder/README.md

 * You need to specify`MANGOHUDARCH` as `x86-64` or `x86`
 * This environnement variable is needed because the AppImage load the right architecture library based on it.

+* Tested on Debian Buster

 ### Yad

 * Image: Debian Stretch
 * It build an AppImage

+* Tested on Debian Buster